Supporting Grieving Students with Take Home Grief Bags

 • general sadness or fear

 The canvas bags (which I purchased from Oriental Trading) each have a number on the back.
-On my checkout sheet, I have a quick reference sheet that matches the number of the bag to the topic.
+On my checkout sheet, I have a quick reference sheet that matches each bag's number to the topic.
 This makes it easy to grab and go.

 How do you get referrals?

-I advertised our bags through my monthly newsletter, on our Facebook page, and through teacher newsletters.
+I advertised our bags through my monthly newsletter, our Facebook page, and teacher newsletters.
 Our front office staff also became great at referring families to this resource.

-Families/guardians also complete a permission form which includes; selection of a grief topic they would like, the names and ages of the family members, general information about how to use the bag, and when to return it.
+Families/guardians also complete a permission form that includes selecting a grief topic, the names and ages of the family members, general information about how to use the bag, and when to return it.

 Grief Bags